majwadc/majwadc/README.md

 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 My interest lies in 📜 open source, :cloud: cloud computing, 🚀 DevOps, :new: and automation :robot:.

-- 🌱 I am a new graduate 2022 with a Bachelor of Science in Information Technology.
+- 🌱 I am a 2022 graduate with a Bachelor of Science in Information Technology.
 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 💬 Talk to me about Formula 1 :racing_car:, MotoGP, Anime, Movies 🎥 and League Of Legend 🎮